Visiting Canyonlands National Park in February

 Visiting Canyonlands in February

-Winter is a quiet time at this Utah National Park.
+Experience a quiet time at all Utah National Parks in the winter.
 You’ll enjoy the park with fewer people and avoid the heat of summer.
 In February you won’t wait in line to enter the park and you often have the parking lots and trails to yourself!

-We love visiting Canyonlands National Park in the winter!
-But there are some drawbacks to keep in mind.
 Visitor services are reduced at Canyonlands in February.
-You’ll need to be more self-reliant when visiting Canyonlands National Park in the winter.
+You’ll need to be more self-reliant when visiting either Canyonlands National Park Island in the Sky or Needles Canyonlands.

 The hiking trails remain open year-round, but you may encounter snow and ice which may require traction devices and trekking poles.